 Most women are no stranger to discomfort – mood swings, bloating, mild cramps – during menstruation, but that time of the month can be particularly painful for women with endometriosis.
 For some, it can even affect their daily routine.
 The Reproductive Care Centre, shares the five signs of endometriosis that are often mistaken for something else, and discusses how this condition can affect fertility.

 Seriously painful periods are not always caused by uterine fibroids.
 For many women, endometriosis causes severe and at times incapacitating, menstrual pain.
 The cause of endometriosis is unclear, but early diagnosis is key to successfully managing and treating the disease.
 Laparoscopy, a minor surgical procedure, can pinpoint the growths’ size and location, which can provide valuable information in terms of determining a treatment plan.

-If you suspect you may have endometriosis, schedule an appointment at The Reproductive Care Centre at our Oakville and Mississauga office to meet with a physician and discuss your options.
+If you suspect you may have endometriosis, schedule an appointment at The Reproductive Care Centre at our Mississauga office to meet with a physician and discuss your options.

 Sign #2: Gastrointestinal Distress

 A fellow chronic condition, irritable bowel syndrome, is characterized by many of the symptoms found in those with endometriosis.
 Cramping, bloating, diarrhea, abdominal pain and constipation are shared symptoms.
 Women with endometriosis notice that these symptoms are markedly worse when they have their period, which could mean endometrial cells are somewhere in the GI tract.

 Running to the bathroom constantly, or the feeling of having to go, is often associated with urinary tract infections.
 Endometrial lesions on the bladder can cause the same feelings during your menstrual cycle.
 If your trips to the bathroom increase during your period, be sure to get checked out.
 At the Reproductive Care Centre, we can help you determine which condition is causing your discomfort.